 4. What are the biggest obstacles to your practice?

 Without question, my personality!
 I spent the first 18 years of my working life sprinting from one thing to another.
-Huge expectations on myself meant nothing was ever good enough and more could always be achieved.
-I’m a big picture, visionary thinker – I get an idea in my head and very quickly it magnifies in all directions creating awesome opportunities in my mind but also threatening to smother me with (self-inflicted) pressure.
-I am having to be very mindful of this during the relatively early stage in my career transformation.
-I have to consciously force myself to slow down and breath.
+Huge expectations of myself meant nothing was ever good enough and more could always be achieved.
+I’m a big picture, visionary thinker – I get an idea in my head and very quickly it magnifies in all directions, creating awesome opportunities in my mind but also threatening to smother me with (self-inflicted) pressure.
+I am having to be very mindful of this during the relatively early stage of my career transformation.
+I have to consciously force myself to slow down and breathe.
 It’s a hard habit to break.

 5. What is a quote that inspires you?

-My favourite quote at the moment is by Howard Thurman, “”Don’t ask yourself what the world needs.
+My favourite quote at the moment is by Howard Thurman: “Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive and then go do that.
 Because what the world needs is people who have come alive.”
 This totally resonates with me – for the first time in my life I am working in an area that fills me with absolute passion and joy.
-I am working very hard at helping others find what it is that makes them come alive.
+Through The Holistic Ingredient, I am working very hard at helping others find what it is that makes them come alive.